levandyck/levandyck.github.io/_pages/about.md

 Hi and welcome to my website!

-My name is Lenny and I'm currently a PhD candidate in computational cognitive neuroscience at Justus Liebig University Giessen.
+My name is Lenny and I'm a first-year PhD candidate in Computational Cognitive Neuroscience at the [Department of Psychology at Justus Liebig University Giessen](https://www.uni-giessen.de/en/faculties/f06/psy/welcome-to-the-department-of-psychology?set_language=en/).

-My research focuses on how our brain processes, organizes, and makes sense of visual information.
+I study how the brain turns what we see into what we understand.
+Specifically, I'm curious about how the visual cortex processes, organizes, and makes sense of information it gets from the eyes.
+To do this, I use neuroimaging techniques and deep learning models to explore how different parts of the brain work together.